apache/accumulo-website/_docs-4/administration/in-depth-install.md

 accumulo-service tserver stop
 ```

 Be sure to update your `conf/cluster.yaml` file to account for the removal of these hosts.
-Bear in mind
-that the monitor will not re-read the tservers file automatically, so it will report the
-decommissioned servers as down; it's recommended that you restart the monitor so that the node list
-is up to date.

 The steps described to decommission a node can also be used (without removal of the host from the
 `conf/cluster.yaml` file) to gracefully stop a node.
 This will ensure that the tabletserver is cleanly